Kirkpatrick-Juxta

 Kirkpatrick-Juxta is a parish in Dumfries and Galloway on the A701, between Biggar, Moffat and Lockerbie.
 The parish straddles the main road A74 (M).
 It is primarily a rural parish.

 One source describes its name as meaning "the lands next to the church of St Patrick".
 Another source describes it as the church of St. Patrick named in the 15th century as closest to the See of Glasgow (the other churches were Kirkpatrick-Fleming, Kirkpatrick in Nithsdale, Kirkpatrick-Durham and Kirkpatrick-Irongray).
 Another source says the original name was Kilpatrick.

-The 1791-1845 Statistical Accounts of Scotland described the size of the Parish as 21,000 acres or 33 square miles with Johnstone Parish to the South, Crawford and closeburn to the West and Wamphry and Moffat to the East and North.
+The 1791-1845 Statistical Accounts of Scotland described the size of the Parish as 21000 acres with Johnstone Parish to the South, Crawford and closeburn to the West and Wamphry and Moffat to the East and North.
 Previously the parish was part of the county of Dumfriesshire but became part of the Dumfries and Galloway Council Area following the Local Government (Scotland) Act 1974.